tlangan1/Life-Helper-Backend/Documentation/README.md

 #### Miscellaneous

 - `MySQL will create and index when a foreign key is created if it deems that that foreign key is not properly supported giving the existing indexes.` For example, consider the entity object_goal where the primary key/index is on object_id, goal_id.
 When I create the foreign key to objective MySQL does not create an index as the primary is already first indexed on object_id; however, when I create the foreign key to goal, MySQL creates a non-unique index on goal_id to assist in that relationship.
-  - I created an analog for the indexes but I do not think it will be used.
-I did it as an exercise.
-The stored procedure is called `p_drop_all_non_primary_indexes`
 - `Logging SQL Errors:` There is an entity called sql_error which initially is being used by p_drop_index to persist sql errors.
   - All stored procedures should contain an error handler that captures all exceptions.
 This is the syntax for that:
     ```